pragdave/earmark/README.md

 ## `Earmark.as_ast/2`

 <!-- BEGIN inserted functiondoc Earmark.as_ast/2 -->
-EXPERIMENTAL, but well tested, just expect API changes in the 1.4 branch
+**EXPERIMENTAL**, but well tested, just expect API changes in the 1.4 branch

       iex(9)> markdown = "My `code` is **best**" ...(9)> {:ok, ast, []} = Earmark.as_ast(markdown)